KhaledAlrashi1/Resume-Summarizer/README.md

 ### **Next Steps**

-- **Integration with MyNBK**: The application can be expanded to automatically update candidate profiles within the MyNBK platform, further streamlining recruitment workflows.
+- **Integration with NBK database**: The application can be expanded to automatically update candidate profiles within the MyNBK platform, further streamlining recruitment workflows.
 - **Multi-Language Support**: Adding support for languages like **Arabic** will enhance accessibility for NBK’s diverse candidate pool.